DP Jeff Cutter on Shooting 10 Cloverfield Lane in Near-Sequence, Dragon vs. Alexa and Six Specific Shots

 Cutter: We did both and previs as well.
 [Director] Dan [Trachtenberg] and I sat and talked a lot about what the scenes were about and the emotion and the mood that he was after.
-So we shot-listed, we storyboarded the more complex sequences, and then the opening car crash and the final sequence were actually prevised by the effects guys over at Bad Robot.
+So we shot-listed, we storyboarded the more complex sequences, then the opening car crash and final sequence were actually previs’d by the effects guys over at Bad Robot.

 Filmmaker: I understand that the bunker set was built almost in its entirety.

-The main room had a hard ceiling — there was no taking it off or on, so there were no overhead lights that were coming in — and I really wanted to treat it like a practical space.
+The main room had a hard ceiling. there was no taking it off or on, so there were no overhead lights that were coming in, and I really wanted to treat it like a practical space.
 While we did have a removable ceiling in Michelle’s bedroom and Howard’s bedroom, I tried not to remove them to put in some light that I didn’t believe or that wasn’t motivated.
-As much as possible I wanted to light the sets with practicals so that the actors had the freedom and so that you could believe all those light sources.
+As much as possible, I wanted to light the sets with practicals so that the actors had freedom and so you could believe all those light sources.
 It was really important to Dan and I that everything feel grounded and real.

 Filmmaker: It does increase the sense of claustrophobia to not remove walls and ceilings in order to place the camera in a position that would not be possible if the location were a practical space.

 Cutter: To be fair, we did pull a couple of walls.
-It was a debate that Dan and I had a lot in the beginning, just discussing whether or not if we pulled a wall are we breaking that space and will it pull the audience out of the film.
-But as much as possible you try to keep the walls in.
-I also tried to shoot on wider lenses closer to the actors as opposed to longer lenses further away and I think that also helps keep you in the space as opposed to [the audience] feeling like they’re outside of it and just observing.
+It was a debate that Dan and I had a lot in the beginning, discussing whether or not if we pulled a wall, are we breaking that space and will it pull the audience out of the film?
+But, as much as possible, you try to keep the walls in.
+I also tried to shoot on wider lenses closer to the actors as opposed to longer lenses further away and I think that also helps keep you in the space as opposed to [the audience] feeling like they’re outside of it and observing.

-But we definitely pulled walls multiple times, even specifically the first time that we reveal Michelle in the bunker.
-She’s chained to the wall and we start on a close-up on her face and then we wrap around her in one continuous move all the way to the other side of the bed.
-We reveal over her shoulder this giant scary metal door for the first time, as she sees it for the first time.
+But we definitely pulled walls multiple times, specifically the first time that we reveal Michelle in the bunker.
+She’s chained to the wall.
+We start on a close-up on her face, then wrap around her in one continuous move all the way to the other side of the bed.
+We reveal this giant scary metal door over her shoulder as she sees it for the first time.
 As we wrapped around on the dolly, as soon as the camera was not pointed at that wall, a couple of the grips wheeled the wall out and the camera was able to keep moving.

 Filmmaker: To further heighten that sense of realism you were striving for, the movie was shot pretty close to in continuity.

 Cutter: That was one of the great joys of this movie.
 We started in Michelle’s bedroom.
-That shot that I just described — the first shot that we see of her — was the very first thing we shot.
+That shot that I just described—the first shot that we see of her—was the very first thing we shot.
 In a lot of ways it also stops you from losing your mind.
 If we spent two weeks in a row in Michelle’s bedroom I think we all would’ve just gone crazy.
-And because the set was lit in a way that, for the most part, you could just bounce back and forth between the different rooms, we really could go from one room and back to another without it being a big production issue.
+Because the set was lit in a way that, for the most part, you could just bounce back and forth between the different rooms, we really could go from one room and back to another without it being a big production issue.

 Filmmaker: Did shooting the film in essentially the same order it appears in the script cause the visual grammar to evolve any differently than it normally would?